mathiasmunene/mathiasmunene/README.md

 #👋 Hey, I'm Mathias Munene! 🚀
   Welcome to my GitHub!
-I’m an economist and civil engineer by training, now         diving into Full Stack Software Development at Moringa School (class of 2025) to   expand my skill set and create tech solutions that make a positive impact.
+I’m an Economist and Civil engineer by training, now diving into Full Stack Software Development at Moringa School (class of 2025) to expand my skill set and create tech solutions that make a positive impact.
 I’m passionate about building React apps, coding in JavaScript and Python, and solving real-world problems.
 Coding is a thrilling challenge—especially when the   program runs smoothly with no bugs! 😂 Let’s build something that matters!

 #🌍 About Me
 ##🔭 Currently building: Web apps like a Wildlife Tracker and a Personal Website     using React and JavaScript.